BAN-AI-Multics/dps8m/docs/md/setcommands.md

 #### Working with card decks

 When working with card decks, it is important to understand how Multics is going to process them.
-Refer to *AG91-04A* (*Multics Programmer's Reference Manual*), Pages `5-50` through `5-60` ("*Bulk Input and Output*"), and Appendix `C` ("*Punched-Card Input Output and Returned Output Control*") for complete details.
-Some simple examples follow, but *AG91-04A* is the definitive reference.
+Refer to *AG91‑04A* (*Multics Programmer's Reference Manual*), Pages `5-50` through `5-60` ("*Bulk Input and Output*"), and Appendix `C` ("*Punched‑Card Input Output and Returned Output Control*") for complete details.
+Some simple examples follow, but *AG91‑04A* is the definitive reference.

 Note that other than the punched card deck format prefixes above, the rest of this information does not involve the simulator, only Multics.
 It is also important to note that, when dealing with punched card decks, you are using a simulated media that is limited to a maximum of `80` characters per line.
 Trying to use lines longer than `80` characters will cause unexpected behavior and will likely not result in what you expect.